Aberdeen University Students' Association: Media

-The university's student newspaper, the Gaudie, is affiliated with the AUSA as a Student Group, a type of affiliation that gives it more independence than affiliated Clubs or Societies.
+The university's independent student newspaper, The Gaudie, is affiliated with the AUSA as a Student Group, a type of affiliation that gives it more autonomy than affiliated Clubs or Societies.
 Published fortnightly during the academic terms, it is recognised as one of the oldest student newspapers in Scotland.
-In 2003 there was a controversy when AUSA attempted to impose its editor of choice on the Gaudie, leading to the resignation of the editor.
+In 2003, there was a controversy when AUSA attempted to impose its editor of choice on The Gaudie, leading to the resignation of the editor.

 Aberdeen Student Radio is also affiliated with AUSA.
-Having relaunched as a live station in January 2017, the internet-based broadcaster is Aberdeen's first student radio station in ten years.
+Having relaunched as a live station in January 2007, the internet-based broadcaster is Aberdeen's first student radio station in ten years.
 It broadcast live every day during term time and has since become inactive.

 Executive committee

 The executive positions within AUSA are one-year sabbatical positions for which any student may stand.
 An annual election takes place before Easter for the following year's committee.
 There are also a number of non-sabbatical positions including 12 School Conveners School, 2 Postgraduate Education Reps, 9 Vice-Chairs and 1 Chair of Council, which are again, elected by students on a yearly basis.
 These roles make up the Student Council.
-The Trustee Board of the Association is made up of the 5 Sabbatical Officers, 4 Student Trustees, 3 External Trustee and since the 2015/16 crisis 1 University appointed Trustee - nominally the Vice-Principe Education.
+The Trustee Board of the Association is made up of the 5 Sabbatical Officers, 4 Student Trustees, 3 External Trustee and since the 2015/16 crisis 1 University appointed Trustee - nominally the Vice-Principal Education.